-Following a leave under this policy, Employees will be reinstated to their previous or a comparable position to the extent possible.
+Following a leave under this policy, Employees will be reinstated to their previous or a comparable position, unless doing so would be impossible, unreasonable or would impose an undue hardship on the business.

 Additionally, Employees who are disabled while serving as a first responder may seek a reasonable accommodation in accordance with applicable law.